HomeArticlesComparisonELSS vs PPF

 ELSS vs PPF compared on returns, lock-in, risk, and tax treatment — with real numbers to help you choose the right Section 80C investment for FY 2026-27.

 ELSS and PPF are the two names that come up first in almost every conversation about Section 80C tax saving.
 Both give you a Rs 1.5 lakh deduction under the Income Tax Act.
 Both are widely trusted.
-But they are completely different instruments — one invests in the stock market, the other is backed by the Government of India — and choosing between them (or combining them) can change your retirement corpus by tens of lakhs over a 15-year horizon.
+But they're completely different instruments, one invests in the stock market, the other is backed by the Government of India, and choosing between them, or combining them, can shift your retirement corpus by tens of lakhs over a 15-year horizon.

 This comparison breaks down ELSS and PPF across eight critical dimensions with real numbers, then tells you exactly when to use each.